 - Silver River Adobe Inn: A comfy and cute BnB on the outskirts of town.

-What Are The Top Things To Do In Farmington NM?
+Top 9 Things To Do In Farmington NM

 The next day morning, I wake up to a view of the Animas River.
 I can see the water – a deep steely gray – flow gently behind a thicket of trees.